Walden's hornbill: Conservation status

 Walden's hornbill reproduce very slowly and thus are unable to survive high hunting pressures coupled with heavy logging of the rainforests.
 By 2007, Negros and Panay had a 3% and 6% remaining forest cover with most of this being higher elevation forest where this bird does not thrive in.
 Despite already paltry forest cover, deforestation still continues thanks to both legal and illegal logging, conversion into farmland, mining and road development.
 As for the case of the Northwest Panay Peninsula Natural Park, a road was built splitting it from the Central Panay Mountain Range and has severely affected the population in the former as these roads allow for easier access by hunters and loggers.

 Another huge threat is hunting and capture for the illegal wildlife trade.
 According to the Philippine Initiative for Environmental Conservation (Philincon), up to 50% of all nests in Central Panay Mountain Range were affected by poachers who would either climb up or cut down the nesting trees to poach the nestlings and the mother.

 The bird is listed as an EDGE species by the Zoological Society of London where it is ranked as the 50th which uses the basis of evolutionary distinctness and endangeredness.

 This bird was bred in captivity for the first time by the Mari-it Wildlife and Conservation Park in 2005.
 As of 2010, they have bred 15 Walden's hornbills.

-In 2019, The Talarak Foundation has also successfully bred them in captivity in their Negros facility after nine years of attempts.
+In 2019, Talarak Foundation has also successfully bred them in captivity in their Negros facility after nine years of attempts.